January 1983, the NBL - USA issued their new rulebook.

 July 31st.- August 2nd.
 The "2nd I.BMX.F.
 World Championship of BMX", the first one ever outside the USA.

-I was able to bring the first outside USA BMX World Championship to Holland and more specific to Ponypark Slagharen in Holland.
+At first the 1983 I.BMX.F.
+Worlds was allocated to Great Brittain.
+Due to internal problems there, they were not able to organize the event.
+During an I.BMX.F board meeting it was decided to bring this first outside USA, I.BMX.F World Championship to Holland and more specific to Ponypark Slagharen in Holland.
 This (Slagharen) became a trend setting organization for many years to come.
 The Worlds, organized at Ponypark Slagharen in Holland ment a new milestone in the international BMX history.
 Riders from all over the world battled for the highest honor.
-Present are among others were riders and supporters from 17 countries.
+Present among others were riders and supporters from 17 countries.
+The overall organization was at a high level, never met before.

 This World Championship was the beginning of a close relationship between the KNWU and Ponypark Slagharen, of which its managing director Mr. H. Bemboom, developed himself into a real BMX promoter.